luismtorresv/battlesocket/README.md

 ##### 2.1.3.3. `END_GAME`

 When a game ends the server notifies each client of the reason for ending the game.
-There are three reasons to end a game:
+These are the possible reasons to end a game:

 1. a player won the game

 2. a player disconnected from the server

 3. a player sent a surrender message to the server

+4. a player didn't send a valid action message on time and thus timed out

 Thus we have these possible messages: